Basic & Translational Science

 Contact Us

-Please reach out to CBATS Director Dr. Timothy Frankel with any questions about becoming a member.
-We can also assist in connecting you with the right resources if you have questions about animal inspections, safety compliance, sourcing materials and equipment.
+All members of the U-M Medical School are welcome to join our research community.
+Please email CBATS Director Dr. Timothy Frankel with questions about becoming a member.
+We can also connect you with staff and resources if you have questions about animal inspections, safety compliance, or sourcing materials and equipment.

 Leadership